-- hereof within ten (10) days of the occurrence of the event being grieved by submitting the grievance in writing to the Division Director.
-An earnest effort shall be made to settle the difference between the aggrieved employee and the Division Director for the purpose of resolving the matter.
-Failure by the grievant to act within the said ten (10) days shall be deemed to constitute abandonment of the grievance. - (b) A written grievance must include: - (1) The specific contract provision(s) or past practices that have been violated; - (2) The grievant(s); - (3) The remedy sought. - (c) The Division Director shall render a decision in writing within five (5) days after receipt of the grievance.
+- (a) An aggrieved employee shall institute action under the provisions hereof within ten (10) days of the occurrence of the event being grieved by submitting the grievance in writing to the Department Director.
+An earnest effort shall be made to settle the difference between the aggrieved employee and the Department Director for the purpose of resolving the matter.
+Failure by the grievant to act within the said ten (10) days shall be deemed to constitute abandonment of the grievance. - (b) A written grievance must include: - (1) The specific contract provision(s) or past practices that have been violated: - (2) The grievant(s); - (3) The remedy sought. - (c) The Department Director shall render a decision in writing within five (5) days after receipt of the grievance.